flutter/devtools/packages/devtools_app/benchmark/README.md

 dart run benchmark/scripts/run_benchmarks.dart
 ```

-Several arguments are available from the `run_benchmarks.dart` script.
-Using
+Provide arguments to the `run_benchmarks.dart` script in order to:
-these arguments, you can do things like:
 * compute the average of multiple benchmark runs
 * compute a delta against a prior benchmark run
 * save the benchmark results to a file
 * run the benchmarks in the browser
 * run the benchmarks with the `dart2wasm` compiler

-Run `dart run benchmark/scripts/run_benchmarks.dart -h` to see a full list.
+Run `dart run benchmark/scripts/run_benchmarks.dart -h` to see details.

 To run the test that verifies we can run benchmark tests, run:
 ```sh